 A variety of resources are available in school.
-These include teachers' resource books, schemes of work, lesson plans and P.E. equipment, both fixed and consumable.
+These include teachers' resource books, online portal Get Set 4 PE and schemes of work, lesson plans and P.E. equipment, both fixed and consumable.
 The majority of P.E. equipment is kept in the P.E. store.
 The equipment is checked annually by an outside agency.
 The store is only accessible to members of staff, and children under adult guidance.
 A budget is given to the P.E. co-ordinator annually to replace or extend the equipment.